microsoft/Distilled-Sentence-Embedding/README.md

-# Scalable Attentive Sentence-Pair Modeling via Distilled Sentence Embedding (AAAI 2020) - PyTorch Implementation
+# Scalable Attentive Sentence-Pair Modeling via Distilled Sentence Embedding
-This repository contains a PyTorch implementation of the Distilled Sentence Embedding (DSE) model, presented in this [paper](https://arxiv.org/abs/1908.05161).
-The code is published to allow reproduction of the model.
+PyTorch implementation for the [Scalable Attentive Sentence-Pair Modeling via Distilled Sentence Embedding](https://arxiv.org/abs/1908.05161) (AAAI 2020) paper.

 ## Method Description
-DSE distills knowledge from a finetuned state-of-the-art transformer model (BERT) to create high quality sentence embeddings.
+Distilled Sentence Embedding (DSE) distills knowledge from a finetuned state-of-the-art transformer model (BERT) to to create high quality sentence embeddings.
 For a complete description, as well as implementation details and hyperparameters, please refer to the paper.

 ## Usage
 Follow the instructions below in order to run the training procedure of the Distilled Sentence Embedding (DSE) method.
 The python scripts below can be run with the -h parameter to get more information.

 ### 1. Install Requirements
+Tested with Python 3.6+.
 ```
 pip install -r requirements.txt
 ```